- Heart attack:

 Read more about causes and Heart attack deaths.

 Rare heart condition often undiagnosed: The rare heart condition called long QT syndrome can lead to episodes of palpitations and rapid heartbeat.
 In rare cases, this undiagnosed condition can be fatal.
-It should be considered for any unexplained...read more »
+It...read more »

 Heart attack can be over-diagnosed: Although heart attack is often undiagnosed, leading to fatality, it can also be over-diagnosed.
-People become concerned that a condition is a heart attack,...read more »
+People become...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: